Desexing or neutering your dog is a surgical procedure that prevents them from being able to reproduce.

-- Wash your dog the day before surgery as they are unable to be washed in the recovery period, until the stitches are removed (10 – 14 days).
+- Bath your dog the day before surgery as they are unable to be immersed in water in the recovery period, until the stitches are removed (10 – 14 days).

 - Do not give your dog food after 10pm the night before the operation and do not give them any water after 8am on the day of surgery.

 - Blood & urine testing may be performed prior to surgery to check vital organ function – this is optional but highly recommended.

 - The Vet on duty will perform a thorough physical examination of your dog before administering first a calming sedative/pain relief, followed by a general anaesthetic.

 - To ensure your dog is as comfortable as possible, all dogs receive pain relief prior to desexing and to take home for a few days after the procedure.